You are here

 In May of 2015 the Itrax Core Scanning XRF underwent a major hardware upgrade.
 This consisted of new electronics and a new detector which increased our detection capabilities by more than 5 times.
 This means we are able to use lower count rates, which saves on machine time, yet yield better data with higher counts and lower signal to noise ratios.

 The current rate for the Core-Scanning XRF is $34.50 per set up, plus $34.50 per hour of machine time.
 The amount of machine time needed can vary from less than an hour per scan to more than 30 hours per scan depending on the desired resolution and dwell time.
-Please contact Robert Brown or Erik Brown for a project specific quote.
+Please contact Erik Brown for a project specific quote.